 Do mice leave on their own?

 Potentially, mice can leave on their own.
 It is unlikely, but it is possible.
 If your home does not have any food sources, has a cat, or you have sealed all mouse entry points, then what is the attraction for a mouse?

 Mice need comfort, safety, and easy access to food and water.
 The mice may leave on their own by taking these things away.

-Ultimately, if you are having issues with mice, then you should begin by closing up those common entry points for mice!
+Ultimately, if you have issues with mice, you should begin by closing up those common entry points for mice!

 It is the best way to keep them out of your home.
 It is much easier to prevent mice from getting in rather than wait until the mice get inside a home to start your pest control war!